Get,

 • In pregnant and lactating women, children and older adults as there is limited data is available regarding the safety of this mudra in these particular groups.

-The contraindications of agni mudra are enlisted below:5
+The contraindications of agni mudra are listed below:5

 • After a recent surgery or chronic illness, you should avoid the practice of agni mudra.

-• In extreme weather conditions like too hot or too cold climate, avoid practising agni mudra.
+• In extreme weather conditions like too hot or too cold climate, avoid practicing agni mudra.

-• If you are feeling dizzy or nauseous, you should avoid practising agni mudra.
+• If you are feeling dizzy or nauseous, you should avoid practicing agni mudra.

-Note: It is best to consult your Ayurvedic physician for possible foods which may increase the level of agni in your body.
-It will be best to avoid the consumption of these foods while practising agni mudra.
-Additionally, consult your physician to know about the nature of your body, also known as ‘prakriti’.
+Note: It is best to consult your Ayurvedic physician for possible foods that may increase the level of agni in your body.
+It will be best to avoid the consumption of these foods while practicing agni mudra.
+Additionally, consult your physician to know about the nature of your body, also known as ‘Prakriti’.

 In my experience, I have noticed that Agni Mudra might help provide relief from various issues caused by cold weather.
 It may help alleviate symptoms such as dry skin, sore throat, and even painful joints.